Campinas Sao Paulo, Brazil Travel Guide

 Keep essential phone numbers and information handy throughout your journey, both for personal safety and convenience.

-Verify any remaining local currency or pending card charges.
+Verify any remaining the currency of the country or pending card charges.

 Ensure all electronic devices are charged and backed up, if needed.